international-labour-organization/ilo_base_theme/README.md

 Drupal 10 theme based on the [ILO Design System][1].

 This projects ships with a buildable demo site, which allows developers to preview the base theme with ease.
-To so so run:
+To do so run:

 ```
 make